 - Bully Sticks

-- Milk Bone Dog Treats
+- Dog Biscuits

 Oh my gosh these seem like such easy recipes!
 I’ve been making my own dog treats for like four years and some of them are extremely complicated. can’t wait to try these!
 I have a roti mix that just loves anything that’s food, and I have a pitbull who is a health nut she only wants to eat lettuce and berries and apples and like she’s crazy she just loves healthy stuff vegetables as well.